eugenia1984/portfolio/README.md

 🔜 About page, with a short presentation and my technologies.

-🔜 Proyects page, where you can take a look to some projects with the GitHub repository and a live demo.
+🔜 Projects page, where you can take a look to some projects with the GitHub repository and a live demo.

 🔜 Experience page, where you can read about my work experience.